huaiyukhaw/Gravity-Ball-Sim/README.md

   It is the second version of the project and all of the features have not been fully added back in yet.
 Currently the program is set to emulate a total height of 8 meters with earth gravity.
 Later options will be added to adjust this, along with velocity displays and graphs.

+UPDATE: 7/14/16

+The window is now resizable and the ball bounces/falls off of the new dimensions accordingly.
+There are still a few bugs.